 If many companies exchange at once, the demand increases.

-Basis BWL: If the demand increases, the supply decreases and accordingly the price increases, whether for services, products or currencies.
+Business 101: If the demand increases, the supply decreases and accordingly the price increases, whether for services, products or currencies.

-Now to the question, what are the advantages of forex trading?
+So, what are the advantages of forex trading?
 Traders are attracted to the foreign exchange market for a variety of reasons, including.

 - Size of the forex market